COVID-19 vaccine: Dr. Fauci explains why it might not help Americans

 However, even if a COVID-19 vaccine is found with up to a 75% effectivity rate, Fauci said that it was “unlikely” that America could achieve herd immunity.
 Why?
 Because up to a third of Americans have said they are unwilling to get a COVID-19 vaccine—even if it’s free to do so.
 Blame the rise of anti-vaxxer movements in America for that.

-Fauci told CNN that the inevitable pushback from some Americans is why it will be important to engage communities in the country to show that the vaccine is not only safe and effective but receiving it is for the good of themselves and society at large.
+Fauci told Cohen that the inevitable pushback from some Americans is why it will be important to engage communities in the country to show that the vaccine is not only safe and effective but receiving it is for the good of themselves and society at large.
 If officials can’t do that, COVID-19 could still wreak havoc on Americans long after a vaccine has been found.

-Note: This post has been updated to clarify that Fauci’s interview was conducted as part of the Aspen Ideas Festival.